 - Regional cycle paths

-The outdoors and landscape map styles show bike paths in green with no distinction between them.
-Train stations are shown as red tound dots, while other tram stops are shown as white round dots.
+The Outdoors and Landscape map styles show bike paths in green with no distinction between them.
+Train stations are shown as red round dots, while other tram stops are shown as white round dots.

-The outdoors map stype further shows hiking paths as lines or dots (when zoomed in) in orange or violet.
+The Outdoors map style further shows hiking paths as lines or dots (when zoomed in) in orange or violet.

 A more detailed explanation of the map styles on Bikemap can be found here.